 While he’s had plenty of thrills working with General Mills, Kenney actually could have had more – an even luckier one.
 It’s the one that got away.

 In 1992, he auditioned for the role of Lucky the leprechaun – the mascot for Lucky Charms cereal.
 After a few days without hearing anything, he assumed he didn’t get the job.

 But Kenney found out otherwise from a Saatchi & Saatchi producer at a Cocoa Puffs recording session.

 “When I walked in the studio, the producer said, ‘Larry, dear boy, you won the Lucky the leprechaun audition,’” recalls Kenney. “‘However, I pooh-poohed it,’ the producer told Larry, ‘I told them you already were doing Count Chocula and Sonny.
 And if something happened to you, they’d be out three voices.’”

 Kenney can only wonder at what could have happened.
 “To this day, I don’t understand the rationale behind that.”

 Hear Kenney talk about some of his favorite moments in his career.

 We hope you enjoyed our look at Larry Kenney, his career and his contributions to Sonny and Count Chocula.
 You can learn more about him on his Facebook page.

-We also featured him in a recent episode of our podcast, when we focused on our Monster Cereals.
+We also featured him in this episode of our podcast, when we focused on our Monster Cereals.